telefonicaid/fiware-cygnus/doc/cygnus-ngsi/flume_extensions_catalogue/orion_hdfs_sink.md

 [Top](#top)

 ####`conf/cygnus.conf`
 This file can be built from the distributed `conf/cugnus.conf.template`.
-Edit appropriately this part of the `OrionHDFSSink` configuration:
+Edit appropriately this part of the `NGSIHDFSSink` configuration:

     # Kerberos-based authentication enabling
     cygnusagent.sinks.hdfs-sink.krb5_auth = true